node-loader/node-loader-core/README.md

 # @node-loader/core

 A configurable NodeJS loader that combines multiple other loaders into one.
+Only works with

+## Deprecation Notice

+As of NodeJS 20, combining multiple loaders into one loader is possible via [chaining with the `--import` flag](https://nodejs.org/docs/latest-v20.x/api/module.html#chaining).
+It is recommended to switch to native NodeJS chaining.

 ## Motivation